kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 }

 type TrainingRuntimeRef struct {
-	// Name for the training runtime.
+	// Name for the runtime.
+	// This must indicate the runtime deployed in the same namespace as the TrainJob
+	// when TrainingRuntime is used in the kind.
 	Name string `json:"name"`

-	// Namespace for the runtime.
-In that case, user should use TrainingRuntime Namespace *string `json:"namespace,omitempty"`
+	// APIVersion is the apiVersion for the runtime.
+	// Defaults to the v2alpha1.
+	APIVersion *string `json:apiVersion,omitempty`

-	// Kind for the runtime.
-TrainingRuntime or ClusterTrainingRuntime Kind *string `json:"kind,omitempty"`
+	// Kind for the runtime, which must be TrainingRuntime or ClusterTrainingRuntime.

-	// Version for the runtime.
-For example: v2alpha1 Version *string `json:"version,omitempty"`
+	// Defaults to the TrainingRuntime.
+	Kind *string `json:"kind,omitempty"`
 }

 type TrainJobStatus struct {